trufflesuite/trufflesuite.com/src/docs/truffle/how-to/migrate-to-hardhat.md

 # Migrate to Hardhat

 Like Truffle, Hardhat is a development environment for Ethereum software.
-It consists of different components for editing, compiling, debugging and deploying smart contracts and dapps.
+It consists of different components for editing, compiling, debugging, and deploying smart contracts and dapps.

 This topic provides some general steps you need to perform to migrate an existing Truffle project to Hardhat.